tapjs/tapjs/README.md

   tests in it.
 (Tests which may or may not be TAP-outputting tests.
 But it's better if they are.)
 * tap-test: A class for actually running tests.
+* tap-harness: A class that runs tests.
+(Tests are also Harnesses, which is how sub-tests run.)
+* tap-global-harness: A default harness that provides the top-level support for running TAP tests.

 More docs coming soon, hopefully.